 Runa is the Swedish word for rune, as in a letter from the runic alphabet.

 Other names considered were Aska (ash), Brynja (hauberk/mail), and Tuva (tuft of grass), but we decided Runa sounded best. :)

 Runa’s mum is a purebred black Labrador Retriever and her dad is labrador mixed with Scandinavian hound.

 I assume everyone – even people who are not dog nerds – know what a labrador is, but I realise I might need to explain the other parts…

 Alaskan husky isn’t a breed but a type of mix bred exclusively for being good sled dogs.
 They’re usually mixes of Siberian huskies, Alaskan malamutes and other typical sled dog breeds.

-The Eurohound (or Scandinavian Hound as they’re also called) is another crossbreed made with Alaskan husky and German short-haired pointer.
+The Scandinavian Hound is another crossbreed made with Alaskan husky and German short-haired pointer and/or English pointer.
 The pointer makes for a lighter and faster dog used for short distances.
 Sometimes they even add a bit of greyhound or other sighthound breeds for even more speed.

 Picking the puppy